 Examples of Wave Energy:

-• Pelamis Wave Energy (Scotland): One of the first wave energy projects.
+- Pelamis Wave Energy (Scotland): One of the early projects that showed how wave energy can be used.

-• Mutriku Wave Power Plant (Spain): A commercial wave power plant.
+- Mutriku Wave Power Plant (Spain): A working commercial plant that generates electricity from waves.

 Ways to Boost Renewable Energy